IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :DoiProvider
 ++++++++++++

 As of this writing "DataCite" and "EZID" are the only valid options for production installations.
 Developers using Dataverse Software 4.10+ are welcome to use the keyword "FAKE" to configure a non-production installation with an non-resolving, in-code provider, which will basically short-circuit the DOI publishing process. ``:DoiProvider`` is only needed if you are using DOI.

 ``curl -X PUT -d DataCite http://localhost:8080/api/admin/settings/:DoiProvider``

 This setting relates to the ``:Protocol``, ``:Authority``, ``:Shoulder``, and ``:IdentifierGenerationStyle`` database settings below as well as the following JVM options:

+- :ref:`dataverse.pid.datacite.mds-api-url`
-- :ref:`doi.baseurlstring`
+- :ref:`dataverse.pid.datacite.rest-api-url`
-- :ref:`doi.username`
+- :ref:`dataverse.pid.datacite.username`
-- :ref:`doi.password`
+- :ref:`dataverse.pid.datacite.password`

 .. _:Protocol: